igorkosta/igorkosta.github.io/_posts/pwa-shortcuts.md

 Not only the processors have been improving at a rapid rate but also the [V8 is getting better](https://nodesource.com/blog/why-the-new-v8-is-so-damn-fast/) with every iteration.

-So, if you don't want to have time to build your mobile app with React Native, Flutter or going full native with Swift or Kotlin - PWA can still be a good low entry barrier option.
+So, if you don't have time to build your mobile app with React Native, Flutter or going full native with Swift or Kotlin - PWA can still be a good low entry barrier option.

 The addition of [maskable icons](https://web.dev/maskable-icon/) let your app finally have a more appealing icon that will be placed on the screen of your mobile phone if you decide to `install` it.